 Can I visit a KPU bookstore to get my textbooks?

-KPU is planning to maintain online purchasing options while reopening bookstores for the Fall semester.
+KPU is planning to maintain online purchasing options while reopening bookstores for the Spring semester.

 The Surrey and Tech campus bookstores are currently open daily, with curbside book collection available at Surrey.

 The Surrey bookstore will be open Monday to Friday, from 9 a.m. to 4 p.m., the Tech bookstore will be open 8:30 a.m. to 3:30 p.m., and the Richmond and Langley stores will be open Monday to Thursday from 9 a.m. to 2 p.m.